Open Source VoIP & ICT Solutions for Businesses Worldwide

 PostgreSQL with pgvector + TimescaleDB + PostGIS covers 80% of workloads without adding a new database to your stack.

-New-generation databases have emerged for specific modern workloads.
-ClickHouse is now widely deployed for real-time analytics on event and log data – it ingests millions of rows per second and returns aggregation queries on billions of rows in under a second through columnar storage and vectorised execution.
-DuckDB has become the go-to in-process analytical database for data scientists: it runs embedded in Python or inside a file, queries Parquet and CSV files directly, and handles analytical workloads on a laptop that previously required a cluster.
-Neon adds branching and serverless scaling to PostgreSQL, making it popular for development environments where you want to clone a production database instantly for testing.
-The common thread across all these developments is that open-source databases are now capable enough to handle workloads that previously required expensive commercial products.
+But PostgreSQL isn’t the answer for every workload – and that’s where the newer generation of open-source databases fills important gaps.
+ClickHouse is now widely deployed for real-time analytics on event and log data.
+It ingests millions of rows per second and returns aggregation queries on billions of rows in under a second through columnar storage and vectorised execution.
+Cloudflare, ByteDance, and Uber all run ClickHouse at massive scale.
+It’s genuinely fast.
+But it’s not a good fit for transactional workloads with frequent updates – the architecture isn’t designed for it.
+DuckDB has become the go-to in-process analytical database for data engineers and scientists: it runs embedded in Python or Node.js with no server, reads Parquet and CSV files directly from disk or S3 without loading them first, and handles serious analytical workloads on a laptop that previously required a cluster.
+It’s one of those tools that feels too good to be true at first.
+And Neon adds serverless scaling and instant database branching to PostgreSQL, which makes it genuinely useful for development workflows where you want to clone a production database in seconds for a feature branch test.

 Frequently Asked Questions